Portugal Golden Visa with Bitcoin Ecosystem Investment: 2025

 Crypto tax-loss harvesting is also allowed, which allows investors to offset capital gains with losses.

-In terms of regulation, Portugal actively aligns with EU regulations like the Markets in Crypto-Assets (MiCA) framework, which aims to standardise crypto asset regulation across Europe.
+In terms of regulation, Portugal actively aligns with EU regulations, such as the Markets in Crypto-Assets (MiCA) framework, which aims to standardise crypto asset regulation across Europe.

 The Portuguese government also encourages Initial Coin Offerings (ICOs) and token sales but recommends consulting with the Portuguese Securities Market Commission (CMVM) for legal guidance.